Zaptopod4001/PathfindingBreadthFirst/README.md

 ## What is it?

-This one pathfinding experiment I did - basically a set of classes that can be used for pathfinding, using breadth first algorithm.
-I don't remember the reason why I didn't make the pathfinding use A* algorithm - but then again, I think I'm not using this version currently.
-In the above GIF you can see one implemenation I did using these classes (not included here, but it is not important) together with Unity Tilemap feature.
+This is one of the pathfinding experiments I have done - basically a set of classes that can be used for pathfinding using breadth first algorithm.
+I don't remember the reason why I didn't make the pathfinding use A* algorithm - but then again, I think I'm not using this pathfinding class currently.
+In the above GIF you can see one implemenation of this pathfinding class which I did using these classes  together with Unity Tilemap feature (implementation is not included here).

 ### Features:

-* Generate tile graph using nodes from input int array data
+* Generate tile based node graph from input integer array data

 * Roam the graph

-* Find path between start node and goal node
+* Find a path between given start and goal nodes

 * If no path exists to goal node, the closest walked path point can be queried